to the weekly Vegetable Pest Message

 Week of July 20th Vegetable Pest Message

 Welcome to the University of Connecticut Cooperative Extension System’s Vegetable Pest Message.

 This week’s message will cover:

 • Spraying for Late blight

 • European corn borer

-• Powdery mildew on summer squash
+• powdery mildew on pumpkins and winter squash

 Moths/night spray interval